 - Demographics: gender, age, income, education level

-- Identifiers: anything specific to your business that identifies this specific persona over another
+- Identifiers: anything specific to your organization that identifies this specific persona over another

 - Goals and Challenges: what are they aiming to do, what is keeping them from achieving their goals